High resolution optical imagers

 The four satellites in the constellation will feature reactive Ka-band terminals to allow last-minute tasking updates, even when the satellites are beyond the line-of-sight of the ground stations.

-Furthermore, the Pléiades Neo - satellite is equipped with laser communication terminals through the SpaceDataHighway (EDRS), a network of European ground stations and control centres and satellites, which allows earth-observation satellites to deliver information to customers on the ground in near real-time.
+Furthermore, the Pléiades Neo - the satellite is equipped with laser communication terminals through the SpaceDataHighway (EDRS), a network of European ground stations and control centres and satellites, which allows earth-observation satellites to deliver information to customers on the ground in near real-time.
 The spacecraft can transfer data at up to 1.8 Gbit/s or up to 40 terabytes a day.

 Optimised for power, the integrated laser terminals are 60% lighter and smaller in size compared to the currently used terminals.
 The advancements helped in reducing design and integration costs.